-I have also made a video which shows the shaping, stuffing and deep frying the samosa.
-You can have a look at the video in the recipe card below, if the photos don’t help.
+I have also made a video which shows the shaping, stuffing and deep frying the Aloo Samosa.
+You can have a look at the video, if the photos don’t help.

 How to Make Samosa

-Below is my complete step-by-step guide with photos for making the best Punjabi samosa from scratch.
+Below is my complete step-by-step guide with photos for making the best Punjabi Samosa recipe from scratch.

 You start by making the savory filling and pastry dough.
-Then assemble the samosa, fry, and enjoy with your favorite dipping sauces and chutneys!
+Then assemble the Aloo Samosa, fry, and enjoy with your favorite dipping sauces and chutneys!

-1. The first step to homemade samosa is to cook the potatoes and peas for the filling.
+1. The first step is to cook the potatoes and peas for the savory and spiced filling.